-Subway Stations: Hongdae- Hongik University (line 4 Gyeongui-Jungang, AREX).
-Hapjeong has its own subway station, (line 2 and 6).
+To reach this area you can take the subway.
+The closest subway stations are Hongdae- Hongik University (line 4 Gyeongui-Jungang, AREX) and Hapjeong has its own subway station, (line 2 and 6).

 This is a seasonal activity as it is outdoors!
 Running through the centre of Seoul is the Han River.
 All along the south bank there are parks and walkways, which become VERY busy during the summer.
 As somebody who lived in east Seoul, Banpo was my go-to chill out spot.
 While it isn’t quite as beautiful as the luscious parks in London, it’s a great outdoor space, which is rare in Seoul.
 On the weekends it becomes littered with Korean families and their obligatory tents.
 Groups of young people and friends sit around drinking beer and playing games.